conmaol/gadelica/grammar/nouns.md

 >
 > Dh’fhalbh i astar fada troimh thìr fhàsail gus an do lorg i an t-àite anns an **robh** an **leanabh**.

-Here are some examples of both proper and common nominative nouns being used as the subject of other verbs:
+Here are some examples of both proper and common nominative nouns being used as the grammatical subjects of other verbs:

 > Bha eagal air a mhathair gun **tigeadh** **naimhdean** ’athar air tòir an leinibh.
 >